Charlton Heston: Education

-Heston frequently recounted that while growing up in northern Michigan in a sparsely populated area, he often wandered in the forest, "acting" out characters from books he had read.
-Later, in high school, he enrolled in New Trier's drama program, playing the lead role in the amateur silent 16 mm film adaptation of Peer Gynt, from the Ibsen play, by future film activist David Bradley released in 1941.
+Heston frequently recounted that while growing up in northern Illinois in a sparsely populated area, he often wandered in the forest, "acting" out characters from books he had read.
+Later, in high school, he enrolled in New Trier's drama program, playing the lead role in an amateur silent 16 mm film adaptation of Peer Gynt (from the Ibsen play) by future filmmaker David Bradley, released in 1941.
 From the Winnetka Community Theatre (or the Winnetka Dramatist's Guild, as it was then known) in which he was active, he earned a drama scholarship to Northwestern University.
-He attended college from 1941 to 1943 and among his acting teachers was Alvina Krause.
+He attended college from 1941 to 1943 and among his acting teachers was Alvina Krause, but dropped out without earning a degree.
 Several years later, Heston teamed up with Bradley to produce the first sound version of William Shakespeare's Julius Caesar, in which Heston played Mark Antony.

 World War II service

 In March 1944 Heston married Northwestern University student Lydia Marie Clarke at Grace Methodist Church in downtown Greensboro, North Carolina.
 That same year, he joined the military.
-Heston enlisted in the United States Army Air Forces and served for two years as a radio operator and aerial gunner aboard a B-25 Mitchell medium bomber stationed in the Alaskan Aleutian Islands with the 77th Bombardment Squadron of the Eleventh Air Force.
+Heston enlisted in the United States Army Air Forces and served for two years as a radio operator and aerial gunner aboard a North American B-25 Mitchell medium bomber stationed in the Alaskan Aleutian Islands with the 77th Bombardment Squadron of the Eleventh Air Force.
 He reached the rank of staff sergeant.

 After his rise to fame, Heston narrated for highly classified U.S. Armed Forces and Department of Energy instructional films, particularly relating to nuclear weapons, and "for six years Heston [held] the nation's highest security clearance" or Q clearance.
 The Q clearance is similar to a DoD or DIA clearance of top secret.